fightlessbirds/pygame-engine/README.md

 PyGame Engine
 ===============

 A simple game engine for use with PyGame.
-This was written for PyGame version 1.9.1.
+Written for Python 2.7 and PyGame version 1.9.1.